 Meet Mick.
-He’s our Head of Operation Workforce Planning, and has been instrumental in Roke receiving a Defence Silver ERS Award for our commitment to the Armed Forces community.
+He’s our Head of Operation Workforce Planning, and has been instrumental in Roke receiving a Defence Gold ERS Award for our commitment to the Armed Forces community.
 We caught up with him to discuss his transition from the military to the corporate world, the complexities of ensuring the right Rokies take on the right jobs and his never-ending DIY commitments away from his desk.

 Tell us about your military background?